 Autumn saw the band soldiering onward with gigs in Karlsruhe, Stuttgart and Frankfurt.
 By the end of the year, Seven Purple Tigers found themselves a Neil Armstrong-sized leap further in their career.

 Seven Purple Tigers seek to reinvigorate the indie rock world with driving force, powerful melodies, and a high-octane stage performance.
-The band is influenced by music of all varieties, and lists The Red Hot Chili Peppers, Foo Fighters, The Smiths and The Rolling Stones as some of their primary influences, along with such artists as LIVE, David Bowie and Jeff Buckley, and softer acts like Kings of Convenience and Jose Gonzales provide well-rounded inspiration.
+The band is influenced by music of all varieties, and lists The Strokes, Arctic Monkeys, The Smiths, Tame Impala and The Rolling Stones as some of their primary influences, along with such artists as David Bowie, Iggy Pop, Devendra Banhart, Jeff Buckley, and softer acts like Kings of Convenience provide well-rounded inspiration.
 The result is a diverse catalogue of original music that keeps audiences on their toes throughout the night.